Recent Immigrants Bring ‘A Bite’ Of Authentic Chinese Food And Culture

 “We have higher education right here, and [a] better environment, accurate air, so that’s why we moved here,” Suo stated.

 “After we moved here, we had to reflect onconsideration on what we should do in the future.
-This is a small metropolis, and there aren’t many task possibilities compared to big towns, so we decided to make some big changes in our lives,” she stated.
+This is a small metropolis, and there aren’t many task possibilities compared to big towns, so we decided to make big changes in our lives,” she stated.

 “We [thought], ‘it’s time we can do my restaurant to serve all of the community,’” Li said.